alfredzou/BoardGameGeek_Pipeline/terraform/setup.md

 terraform init
 terraform apply
 ```
-4. For **2.mage subdirectory**, run 'terraform init' and 'terraform apply'. <r>**This will fail as the Compute Engine default service account does not have access to the Secret Manager.
-Run steps 5 to 7 to fix this.**</r>
+4. For **2.mage subdirectory**, run 'terraform init' and 'terraform apply'. :warning: **Warning: This will fail as the Compute Engine default service account does not have access to the Secret Manager.
+Run steps 5 to 7 to fix this.**
 5. Navigate to the 'IAM' page (under 'IAM & Admin')
 6. Click 'Edit principal' for Compute Engine default service account and assign it the **Secret Manager Secret Accessor**
 7. Rerun 'terraform apply'